China December trade more robust than expected, but concerns linger

 Economists believe full-year 2014 growth may undershoot the government's 7.5 percent target, the weakest expansion in 24 years.
 Some believe Beijing will set a less ambitious goal of 7 percent for 2015 as the housing downturn drags on.

-Spot yuan CNY=CFXS ticked up slightly to close at 6.1983 per dollar, but demand for the currency has flagged in the face of an ascendant dollar.
-[CNY/]
+Spot yuan ticked up slightly to close at 6.1983 per dollar, but demand for the currency has flagged in the face of an ascendant dollar.

 "The continuous appreciation of the U.S dollar since October had a smaller-than-expected impact on China's exports; the depreciation of the yuan since late November also contributed to it," said Nie Wen, economist at Hwabao Trust in Shanghai, adding that he expected China's 2015 exports to be depressed by offshore currency movements.